lusingander/serie/README.md

   -r, --auto-refresh [<SECONDS>]  Auto-reload when the repository changes.
 Pass seconds, or omit the value for 2s
-      --fetch                     Run `git fetch --all` before each auto-refresh (implies --auto-refresh) --padding <CELLS>           Inset the whole UI by this many cells on every side [default: 0] -h, --help                      Print help
+      --fetch                     Run `git fetch --all` before each auto-refresh (implies --auto-refresh) --padding <CELLS>           Inset the whole UI by this many cells on every side [default: 0] --padding-shade <SHADE>     Make the padding band lighter or darker than the content [default: lighter] [possible values: lighter, darker]
+  -h, --help                      Print help
   -V, --version                   Print version
 ```